pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative200SelfService.md

 ### **Step 8**: Install Git

-- There are many sites that you can visit to install GIT on your laptop.
+- If you did not install Git as part of the **Trial Account** Student guide, there are many sites that you can visit to install GIT on your laptop.
 Visit [https://git-scm.com/downloads](https://git-scm.com/downloads) to download and install GIT for your operating system.
 In the examples to follow, we will use Windows cmd window to execute the git commands, but these examples will work equally as well on Windows or a Mac.

 - Open a **cmd** or **terminal** window and execute the command: